What do they eat?

 Bears and Trash: Make Your Commitment!

 If there's one issue that gets bears into trouble the most, it's our trash.
 With a nose that can sniff out food from a mile away, bears come out of the woods to see what's on the menu in the neighborhood -- especially when the trash is put out the night before.
 To avoid turning your street into a messy midnight bear buffet, keep your trash inside until the morning.
 The best time to start this practice is before you have a problem since once bears learn a behavior, they keep coming back.
 Sign this commitment form and turn it in at Naples Zoo or mail in to get your color decal for just 50 cents to let others know you care about neighborhood safety and the bears.

 Bear spray has been show to help many people.
-Learn more about the benefits of this useful tool with links to EPA approved products.
+Learn more about the benefits of this useful tool with links to highly rated products.

 Fully Automatic Bear Resistant Garbage Cans